 My performative, artistic selves and my sexual selves are deeply integrated; these are all examinations and explorations of my body in various contexts that I understand as deeply linked between sex, work, performance and art.
 My work as a performer is in constant dialogue with the various ways that I practice sex(uality), all of which I see as valuable and similarly different (partnered, paid, casual, anonymous, etcetera).
 There is deep power and wisdom available to us in the playfulness of sexual encounters and in learning about our desires and fears; this is just one of the reasons I work to destigmatize sex work and discussions around sex in general.
 I believe that like performative play, sexual play offers us the possibility of imagining ourselves and our partners as differently bodied, it can undo deeply held assumptions about borders between bodies and hierarchies between bodies.
 Investigating those power dynamics and playfully imagining ourselves as more similar than different has far reaching implications for how we interact with the world and take on responsibility for each other.
 These are all themes which are investigated in my life’s questions, brought into every realm of my artistic and sexual personas.

 I am fascinated with how my poly-queer-identities dialogue with my sense of home, a positioning I began to describe as poly-home-full, where home becomes multi-locational and grounded in relation.
 I am linking these ever-widening senses of home(s) to how I interact with the world as performer, as sex worker, as parent, as activist, as advocate.
 It is a decentralized sense of home that is tethered to people and energy.
 I am investigating home as a site of a performance, a stage/perspective from which we speak.
 Our first home is our skin; inside our skin we perform the labour of care, the expression of our art, of our passion, of our representations of these.
 Homes reverberate outwards from our skin to our clothes to our communities at large.
 Widely speaking we live in a violent home, we live in a structure of violence in which we all play a role in consenting to the structure, even as we are actively trying to tear it down.
-I am trying in some small ways to minimize my waste and divest from the cycle of consumption by flying as little as possible, by riding my bike, and by sharing a large collection of costumes, masks, wigs, jewelry, fabrics, and inventive props with fellow artists so that we can re-use, up-cycle, and share our creations.
+I am trying in some small ways to minimize my waste and divest from the cycle of consumption by touring and traveling sustainably (flying as seldom as possible and riding my bike as much as possible), refusing the perpetual choice of consumption (finding and resourcing things), making better choices around what I eat, and by sharing a large collection of costumes, masks, wigs, jewelry, fabrics, and inventive props with fellow artists so that we can re-use, up-cycle, and share our creations.
 Anyone can come by and take a look inside Carni Closet, located in the back of the Berlin boutique, EXIT.

 I got my MFA in Writing and Consciousness from the New College of California and a BA in Peace and Conflict Studies with an emphasis in Gender and Sustainable Development from the University of California, Berkeley.
 I loved school and I love learning.
 But I never wanted to just study other bodies so I had to take my body out of the academy and experiment through and with it.
 I want to share my writing and especially engage with my readers.
 I try to blog regularly in my LOVE LETTERS and I am occasionally published in other places.
 There will never be enough time to explore all the different genders I would like to inhabit.
 But in each of the personas I explore, the through-line has been my intellectual and artistic interest in the politics of borders–both between bodies and within bodies.
 This pursuit has manifested itself in many forms–whether it be interviewing women who live in rural farming cooperatives in Nicaragua and Haiti; advocacy of immigrants and political asylum seekers in the Bay Area; teaching creative writing inside the San Francisco Women’s Jail; sex / work / performance /art; critical and creative writing; or diving off the stage into a crowd of rowdy pogo punks while singing with my band.